-Coronavirus COVID-19: all council managed community centres and the MUGA at Rivermead are closed until further notice.
+All council managed community centres and the MUGA at Rivermead re-open from 2 August 2021.

 Public health risks posed by Covid-19 are still very real and guidance from Welsh Government on restrictions is continually being reviewed and updated.

 Community centres, village halls, and other multi-use community facilities support a wide range of local activities and groups.

 However, their communal nature also makes them places that are vulnerable to the spread of coronavirus (Covid-19).
 The threat from coronavirus has not gone away and only by all of us acting responsibly will we be able to keep our residents and communities safe.

 We are planning for a phased re-opening, initially to enable summer holiday play schemes and childcare and we aim to do this as quickly as is safely possible.